KunalxKushwaha/Volume-Controller/README.md

-# Hey Hey Hey!!!!!!!
+# 🖐🔊 Gesture-Based Volume Controller Using OpenCV & MediaPipe

-So this baSically controls the volume on your Desktop or System through their Speakers or Bluetooth Connected Devices.<br>
+So this Basically controls the volume on your Desktop or System through their Speakers or Bluetooth Connected Devices.<br>

 While it’s a relatively simple utility, it showcases the power of combining AI, computer vision, and user-centric design.
 These technologies can lead to more intuitive, accessible, and contactless user experiences — something that's increasingly relevant in today’s tech landscape.<br>